caw024/MKS65C-shell/README.md

 char ** parse_space(char *line);

 Important Note: <br />
-I consulted stack overflow and other websites for some help on pieces of code I had trouble with (and still don't work).
+I consulted stack overflow and other websites for some help on pieces of code I had trouble with (and worked several hours on).
 The specific parts are listed inside the code.